 Need?
 Well that will depend on what type of operations you plan on doing with your drone.
 In certain circumstances it will be a requirement.
 If you hold a Remote Pilot’s Licence (or Controller’s Certificate) then we would recommend you obtain AROC certification and utilise the very powerful tool that is an airband radio.

 We delivery the AROC as part of our RePL course FREE!

 However, if you are not sitting on one of our courses, and you would still like to gain AROC, then our course is $425 inc GST.
 Call us on 1300 378 287 to secure your spot.

 If I get an AROC, does that cover everyone in my business?

 No!
-Each individual that wants to use an Air Radio MUST be a current holder of an AROC.
+Each individual that wants to use an airband radio MUST be a current holder of an AROC.

 I fly Sub2kg (Excluded RPA) do I need an AROC?

 Well no, you don’t “need” an AROC.
-That said sitting our AROC course will certainly teach you a bunch of good information with regards to how aircraft communicate, where they are likely to be, how they approach and depart airfields, and in the event that you need to talk to one, the knowledge on how to use the correct language and terminology on the radio.
+That said, sitting our AROC course will certainly teach you a variety of valuable information with regards to how aircraft communicate, where they are likely to be, how they approach and depart airfields, and in the event that you need to talk to one, the knowledge on how to use the correct language and terminology on the radio.